 - Lead the setup and implementation of project-specific computerized sample management systems and databases and provide guidance and support for these activities to other data manager colleagues.

-- Establish and implement variable naming conventions, program recodes and derived variables necessary for quality control and monitoring of production.
+- Establish variable naming conventions, program recodes and derived variables necessary for quality control and monitoring of production.

 Production phase: Project monitoring, and quality control

-- Take the lead in diagnosing, identifying and resolving serious technical or data problems, including programming, data and procedural errors.
+- Take the lead in diagnosing, identifying and resolving time-sensitive technical or data problems, including programming and procedural errors.

 Post-production: Data cleaning, output, and documentation

-- Independently prepare final versions of complex datasets including cleaning, recoding, reformatting and outputting data as necessary for delivery to key stakeholders; document all work performed
+- Independently prepare and document final versions of complex datasets including cleaning, recoding, reformatting and outputting data as necessary for delivery to key stakeholders.

-- Independently document quality assurance operations performed in final reports, provide basic documentation on datasets, and assure that other projects under their oversight are equally well-documented.
+- Independently document the quality assurance operations performed, provide documentation on datasets, and assure that other projects under their oversight are equally well-documented.